Mahishmati: Pali texts

 The Buddhist text Digha Nikaya mentions Mahishmati as the capital of Avanti, while Anguttara Nikaya states that Ujjaini was Avanti's capital.
 The Maha-Govinda Suttanta also states that Mahishmati as the capital of Avanti, whose king was one Vessabhu.
 It is possible that the capital of Avanti was transferred from Ujjayani to Mahishmati temporarily.

 The Dipavamsa mentions a territory called Mahisa, describing it as Mahisa-ratta ("Mahisa country").
 The Mahavamsa describes this region as a mandala, calling it Mahisha-mandala.
 The 5th century Buddhist scholar Buddhaghosa terms this territory variously as Rattham-Mahisham, Mahishaka-mandala and Mahishmaka.
 John Faithfull Fleet theorized that Mahishmati was the capital of this region, which was named after a tribe called "Mahisha".
 This appears to be same as "Mahishaka", which is described as a southern kingdom (that is, south of the Vindhyas and the Narmada) in the Bhishma Parva of the Mahabharata.

 The Sutta Nipata states that when Bavari's disciples traveled from Pratishthana to Ujjayani, Mahishmati was one of the cities on the route.
 The inscriptions at Sanchi mention that pilgrims from Mahishmati visited the stupa at Sanchi.

 Epigraphic records

-During the 6th and 7th centuries, Mahishmati may have served as the capital of the Kalachuri Kingdom.
+During the 6th and 7th centuries, Mahishmati may have served as the capital of the Kalachuri kingdom.

 Rulers of some 11th and 12th century kingdoms in present-day South India claimed Haihaya ancestry.
 They indicated their claimed place of origin with the title "Lord of Mahishmati, the best of the towns".

 Mahishmati appears to have been a flourishing city in as late as the 13th century.
 A 1225 CE inscription of the Paramara king Devapala mentions that he stayed at Mahishmati.

 In popular culture

-The story of the Baahubali film series is set in a fictionalized version of the kingdom.
+The Baahubali film series directed by S. S. Rajamouli is set in a fictionalized version of the kingdom.